Cyclone Aila

-Severe Cyclonic Storm Aila (JTWC designation: 02B) was the second named tropical cyclone of the 2009 North Indian Ocean cyclone season.
+Severe Cyclonic Storm Aila (Note: The name Aila (Dhivehi: އައިލަ; [ʔai.la]) was contributed by the Maldives and refers to the pompano dolphinfish (Coryphaena equiselis) in Dhivehi.)
+(JTWC designation: 02B) was the second named tropical cyclone of the 2009 North Indian Ocean cyclone season.
 Warned by both the Regional Specialized Meteorological Center (RSMC) and Joint Typhoon Warning Center (JTWC), Aila formed over a disturbance over the Bay of Bengal on May 23, 2009 and started to intensify, reaching sustained wind speeds of 110 kmh (70 mph).
 It was the worst natural disaster to affect Bangladesh since Cyclone Sidr in November 2007.
-A relatively strong tropical cyclone, it caused extensive damage in India and Bangladesh.
+A relatively strong tropical cyclone, it caused extensive damage in Bangladesh and India.

 The storm was responsible for at least 339 deaths across Bangladesh and India; more than 1 million people were left homeless.
 Health officials in Bangladesh confirmed a deadly outbreak of diarrhea on 29 May, with more than 7,000 people being infected and four dying.
 In Bangladesh, an estimated 20 million people were at risk of post-disaster diseases due to Aila.

 Meteorological history

-Late on May 21, 2009, the Joint Typhoon Warning Center reported that a Tropical Disturbance had persisted about 950 km to the south of Kolkata, in India and had developed within the Southwest Monsoon.
+Late on May 21, 2009, the Joint Typhoon Warning Center reported that a tropical disturbance had persisted about 950 km to the south of Kolkata, in India and had developed within the Southwest Monsoon.
 The disturbance at this time had a broad and poorly organized area of deep convection, which was located to the southeast of the low level circulation center which had consolidated into a single circulation during the previous 12 hours.
 Environmental analysis indicated that the system was in an area of favorable conditions to develop with low vertical wind shear and warm sea surface temperatures.
 During May 22, 2009, the disturbance developed further with a Tropical Cyclone a Cyclonic storm and had been named as Aila whilst located about 350 km to the southeast of Sagar Island.
 Aila became a severe cyclonic storm at 06UTC on May 25 and made landfall at its peak intensity (60kt, 967hPa) between 08 and 09UTC.